microsoft/code-with-engineering-playbook/docs/documentation/guidance/project-and-repositories.md

 - [Team agreements](../../agile-development/team-agreements/readme.md)
   - [Team Manifesto](../../agile-development/team-agreements/team-manifesto.md)
     - Short summary of expectations around the technical way of working and supported mindset in the team.
-    - E.g., Ownership, Respect, Collaboration, Transparency.
+    - E.g., ownership, respect, collaboration, transparency.
   - [Working Agreement](../../agile-development/team-agreements/working-agreements.md)
     - How we work together as a team and what our expectations and principles are.
-    - E.g., Communication, Work Life Balance, Scrum Rhythm, Backlog Management, Code Management.
+    - E.g., communication, work-life balance, scrum rhythm, backlog management, code management.
   - [Definition of Done](../../agile-development/team-agreements/definition-of-done.md)
     - List of tasks that must be completed to close a user story, a sprint, or a milestone.
   - [Definition of Ready](../../agile-development/team-agreements/definition-of-ready.md)